n0y/mediatheken-dlna-bridge/README.md

 * Download latest tar.gz from the [RELEASES] page.
 * unpack it
-* run the provided JAR file with `java -jar mediatheken-dlna-brige.jar`.
+* run the provided JAR file with `java -jar mediatheken-dlna-bridge.jar`.
 * you may give a java parameter `-Xmx256m` or so for a memory limit.
 The memory will be used for a lucene query cache.
   Giving it more than 512MB doesn't improve things.